HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ## PRs

-Typical problems:
+**Typical Problems:**

-- PR's not reviewed in a timely manner
+- PRs are not reviewed in a timely manner.
-- PR changes are too large
+- PR changes are too large.
-- PR review comments ignored
+- PR review comments are ignored.
-- Too much changes proposed
+- Too many changes proposed.
-- Rework of PR needed
+- Rework of PR needed.
-- Tone of the person's comment
+- Tone of review comments.
-- Team Member doesn't approve other's PR but expects his PR to be approved
+- Team members expect their PRs to be approved without approving others.
-- PR sits for more than a week
+- PRs sit for more than a week.
-- Change suggested in one place is not reflected wherever applicable
+- Changes suggested in one place are not reflected elsewhere.
-- Instead of responding to PR comments, you receive pings with explanation
+- Instead of responding to PR comments, you receive pings with explanations.

-Things I suggest to team members every now and then:
+**Recommendations:**

-- Dedicate time every day to review pending PR's
+- **Daily Review Time:** Dedicate time each day to review pending PRs.

-- If you're waiting for a PR to be approved, post reminders in team's channel or raise it in the standup if it's a blocker
+- **Reminders:** If awaiting PR approval, post reminders in the team channel or raise it during standup if it’s a blocker.

-- Break PR's to smaller reviewable chunks - don't mix things up - do iterative improvements
+- **Smaller Chunks:** Break PRs into smaller, manageable chunks for easier review.
+Avoid mixing unrelated changes.

-- Provide description to the PR stating the change, purpose, any other info required for approval
+- **Provide Descriptions:** Include a clear description in the PR outlining the changes, their purpose, and any additional information needed for approval.

-- Provide your response to all PR comments
-- Do not count how many comments are given - focus on improving the code, making it more maintainable and resolving any issues highlighted
+- **Respond to Comments:** Address all PR comments within the PR.
+Focus on improving code quality and resolving issues highlighted, not on the number of comments.

-- Raise draft PR or have a small team discussion on the approach you are planning to take to avoid any re-work later
+- **Draft PRs and Discussions:** Consider raising a draft PR or having a small team discussion about the approach to avoid rework later.

-- Use keywords such as 'Can you please' or suggestions in your PR comments.
-If you are reading the comments ignore the tone of the person and take it with a positive thought, share feedback with the person/manager to add it as a area of improvement for that person.
+- **Positive Tone:** Use polite language such as "Can you please" in comments.
+If you encounter a negative tone, interpret it positively and provide constructive feedback to the person or manager.

-- Approve any pending PR's before demanding your PR to be approved
+- **Approve Others’ PRs:** Ensure you approve pending PRs before requesting approval for your own.

-- Respond to PR comments in the PR itself - incase of any delays then reach out to the person to notify that you have responded to their comments
+- **Direct Responses:** Respond to PR comments directly within the PR.
+If there are delays, notify the reviewer that you have responded to their comments.

 ## Mentorship

-One of the responsibilities of a team lead is to guide junior/all team members.
+As a team lead, one of your key responsibilities is to guide and support all team members, especially juniors.
+Here’s how I approach it:

-Strategy I had used is to have bi-weekly connect sessions with all team members.
+- **Bi-Weekly Connects:** Schedule bi-weekly sessions with each team member.

-- Discuss any concerns team members have
+  - Discuss any concerns they have.
-- Discuss their goals
+  - Explore their career goals and interests.
-- Discuss things they are interested to work on
-- Any technical discussions
+  - Talk about any technical issues or topics.
-- Suggestions for improvement
+  - Offer suggestions for their improvement.

-I try to keep these sessions informal and it has helped a lot to understand conflicts happening within the team, areas for improvement, determine potential work assignments, career paths etc.
+I keep these sessions informal to better understand team dynamics, identify areas for improvement, and discuss potential work assignments and career paths.

 ## Sharing Credit/Recognition

-As a Team Lead, always share credit to the work done by your Team Member. e.g. mention that person X worked on it in a call instead of projecting that it was your efforts and getting undue credit

-Recognize the efforts of your Team Members.

-Take notes of your Team Members contributions that you feel needs to be acknowledged.

-On a recurring basis, recognize the efforts by -
+As a team lead, it’s crucial to acknowledge and credit your team members for their contributions.
+Here’s how to effectively share credit and recognize efforts:

+- **Give Credit:** Publicly mention the team member who did the work.
+Avoid taking undue credit for their efforts.

+- **Recognize Efforts:** Keep track of contributions that deserve acknowledgment.

+- **Recognition Methods:**
-[1] Sharing feedback with the Team Member's supervisor
+  - **Feedback:** Share positive feedback with the team member’s supervisor.

-[2] Recognizing the efforts through any internal awards/points/thank-you portal
+  - **Awards/Points:** Recognize their efforts through internal awards or thank-you portals.

-[3] Sending `Thank You` email cc-ing the Supervisor/Manager

-[4] Calling out contributions in any meetings/slides etc.

-Be more concrete with your recognition.
-I have seen many people who send thank you with vague content.

-Capture every detail as possible in your email/reward so that the Team Member gets astonished by the level of observation by the Tech Lead.
+  - **Thank You Email:** Send a detailed thank you email, cc’ing their supervisor or manager.
+  - **Public Recognition:** Mention their contributions in meetings, presentations, or slides.

+- **Be Specific:** Avoid vague recognition.
+Provide detailed feedback to show genuine appreciation and attention to their efforts.

-**Bad Recognition Examples**
+**Bad Recognition Examples:**

-*Thanks for all your efforts last month*
+- "Thanks for all your efforts last month."

-*Thanks for all your efforts in delivering the project X*
+- "Thanks for all your efforts in delivering project X."

+**Good Recognition Examples:**
+- "Thank you for your exceptional work on the X project.
+Your innovative solution to Y issue significantly improved our workflow.
+Your attention to detail and proactive approach were instrumental in meeting our deadline.
+Great job!"

 {% include donate.html %}
 {% include advertisement.html %}